 5. Reactions to medication

 Millions of seniors go to the emergency department each year due to adverse drug reactions.
-The most common drugs that are responsible are aspirin, blood thinners, insulin injections and oral diabetes drugs, according to the New York Times.
+The most common drugs that are responsible are aspirin, blood thinners, insulin injections and oral diabetes drugs.

 6. Chronic Obstructive Pulmonary Disease (COPD)